AFoster414/CIS4330FinalProject/README.md

 Ground Truths Used:

+Accelerometer:
-Accelerometer: Reading is below 9.81 m/s (should always be at least 9.81 bc of gravity) = Not Working Correctly.
+-Reading is below 9.81 m/s (should always be at least 9.81 bc of gravity) = Not Working Correctly.
-Sensor = null? => Sensor is not working at all or device does not have one Reading is at least 9.81 m/s? = Working Correctly Reading is constantly reading > 130 m/s? = Not Working Correcty (In testing, the highest we could achieve was ~129 m/s from shaking the device).
+Sensor = null? => Sensor is not working at all or device does not have one -Reading is at least 9.81 m/s? = Working Correctly -Reading is constantly reading > 130 m/s? = Not Working Correcty (In testing, the highest we could achieve was ~129 m/s from shaking the device).

+Temperature:
-Temperature: Sensor = null? => Sensor is not working at all or device does not have one
+-Sensor = null? => Sensor is not working at all or device does not have one

-Proximity: Sensor = null? => Sensor is not working at all or device does not have one Reading is consistently detecting something close in proximity => Not Working Correctly (In practice, the user will not always have the sensor triggering when using the app)
+Proximity: Sensor = null? =>
+-Sensor is not working at all or device does not have one -Reading is consistently detecting something close in proximity => Not Working Correctly (In practice, the user will not always have the sensor triggering when using the app)
+-Sensor has not been triggered yet? => May not be working, try triggering it!

+Microphone:
-Microphone: Sensor = null? => Sensor is not working at all or device does not have one
+-Sensor = null? => Sensor is not working at all or device does not have one